-SAMHSA reported that gay men have a higher incidence of substance use than the general population.
-According to a National Survey on Drug Use and Health, common substances gay men use are:
+According to a National Survey on Drug Use and Health, common substances gay men use include:

 Similarly, substance abuse has been a longstanding concern among the transgender community.
 According to SAMHSA, some of the most common drugs used by transgender people include marijuana, crack cocaine, methamphetamine and injection drugs.

-According to a Substance Abuse and Mental Health Services Administration report, LGBTQ+ people are less likely to abstain from drugs and alcohol and are more likely to indulge in long-term heavy drinking.
+According to a separate SAMHSA report, LGBTQ+ people are less likely to abstain from drugs and alcohol and are more likely to indulge in long-term heavy drinking.

-Binge drinking is prevalent among the bisexual community, with 22.6 percent of bisexuals being binge drinkers compared to 14.3 percent of heterosexuals.
-Numerous studies found that lesbians were more likely to drink heavily than their heterosexual counterparts, according to SAMHSA.
-The report also noted that bisexual women report more hazardous drinking than lesbians or heterosexual women.
+Numerous studies have found that lesbians were more likely to drink heavily than their heterosexual counterparts, according to SAMHSA.
+The agency also noted that bisexual women report more hazardous drinking than lesbians or heterosexual women.

 Because of their sexual identity and orientation, LGBTQ+ people often face violent behaviors such as bullying, teasing, harassment and physical assault.
 The Centers for Disease Control and Prevention reported that about 40 percent of homeless youth are LGBTQ+, which shows that family rejection is indeed a problem for LGBTQ+ youth.